Important warning for older adults with dementia:

 - tell your doctor and pharmacist if you are allergic to cariprazine, any other medications, or any of the ingredients in cariprazine capsules.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have a low number of white blood cells, or if you have ever developed a low number of white blood cells as a side effect of a medication that you took.
-Tell your doctor if you have or have ever had seizures; a stroke; a ministroke; a heart attack; heart failure; irregular heartbeat; difficulty swallowing;or heart, liver, or kidney disease.
+- tell your doctor if you or anyone in your family has or has ever had impaired fasting glucose (pre-diabetes) or diabetes.
+Also, tell your doctor if you have a low number of white blood cells, or if you have ever developed a low number of white blood cells as a side effect of a medication that you took.
+Tell your doctor if you have or have ever had seizures; a stroke; a ministroke; a heart attack; heart failure; irregular heartbeat; low or high blood pressure; high levels of cholesterol and other fatty substances in the blood; trouble keeping your balance; difficulty swallowing;or heart, liver, or kidney disease.
 Also tell your doctor if you have severe vomiting, diarrhea or signs of dehydration now, or if you develop these symptoms at any time during your treatment.

 - tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breastfeeding.
 If you become pregnant while taking cariprazine, call your doctor.
 Cariprazine may cause problems in newborns following delivery if it is taken during the last months of pregnancy.